-At high loads, the CPU temperature can go up to 80-85°; consider that the absolute limit.
+At high loads, the CPU temperature can go up to 80-85°C, but consider that the absolute limit.
 During extended gaming sessions, expect to see your CPU temperatures go above 80°C. While that’s fine for a few minutes of gameplay or other intense CPU use, it isn’t a good idea for an extended period of time.

 Sustained CPU temps above 80°C can do long-term damage to the CPU and its silicon, so make sure your CPU doesn’t maintain those kinds of temperatures for long periods of time.

 Keep a close watch!
 Make sure it doesn’t go higher than 90° for several hours.
 If it does, you reduce the lifespan of your processor — which would mean game over.

 Constantly hitting the temperature limit?
 Let’s turn down the heat with these tips:

 Vacuum your PC: Get the dust bunnies out of the CPU fans!
 If you have a laptop (especially if it’s an older model), open it up and clean out the fans.
 Alternatively, if you are nervous about taking the cover off, you can use compressed air dusters to unclog the inner workings of your PC and the CPU fan.

 Use a laptop stand: A handful of laptop stands on the market either lift the computer or place it vertically to allow for more air flow.
 They have other usability benefits, too.

 Keep your environment cool: Don’t place your laptop or PC in direct sunlight or heat, and keep the ambient temperature as cool as possible.